amirbaloch/BIM-Codes-Portal/README.md

 BIM Dynamo Scripts

-HOW TO CREAT LEGENDS ON MULTIPLE SHEETS
+HOW TO CREATE LEGENDS ON MULTIPLE SHEETS

 public void legendOnSheets()
 {